RePAIRProject/fragment-restoration/README.md

 ## Datasets
 ### BoFF (Black-Annotations on the Fresco Fragments) Dataset

+The BoFF dataset is curated for the task of restoration of manual annotations on the fragments.
+It is composed of 115 images of fresco fragments with bounding box annotations covering manually drawn black-marks.
+These black-marks indicate neighboring relationship between fragmetns and they serve as a guide to archeologists during manual reconstruction of these frescoes.

-The BoFF dataset is curated for the task of restoration of manual annotations on the fragments. **[AREF, PLEASE INTRODUCE BOFF DATASET , briefly here and in the BoFF.md file. ex: example figure of few fragments and bounding box annotations, introduce annotations, how they prepared. link to download them.]** It is composed of  xx images with bounding box annotation covering manually drawn black-marks.
+**[AREF, PLEASE INTRODUCE BOFF DATASET , briefly here and in the BoFF.md file. ex: example figure of few fragments and bounding box annotations, introduce annotations, how they prepared. link to download them.]**

 To learn more about the BoFF dataset and how to use it, please refer to the [BoFF](https://github.com/RePAIRProject/fragment-restoration/blob/e-heritage/Dataset/BoFF.md).